Starlight-Solutions-Inc/StarGaze/Installer.md

 Enable the setting and run the installer again.

-### A module failed to download
+#### A module fails to download

-Check the Output window for the affected file and URL.
-A failed download generally indicates that the requested file does not exist at the configured GitHub path or that Roblox could not access the resource.
+Check the **Output** window for the failed file and its corresponding GitHub URL.

-### StarGaze already exists

-This is expected when updating an installation.
-The installer removes the existing `StarGaze` folder before installing the current version.
+Common causes include:

+* The file was moved or renamed.
+* The configured branch does not contain the file.
+* The repository path is incorrect.
+* Roblox cannot access the requested resource.

-### Installation completed with failures
+#### Installation reports failures

-The installer continues downloading the remaining modules even if an individual file fails.
-Review the Output window to identify the failed files and run the installer again after resolving the underlying issue.
+The installer continues processing the remaining files when an individual download fails.
+Review the Output window to identify the affected modules, resolve the issue, and run the installer again.

-## Version
+### Installed Version

-**Current installer version:** `2.0.0`

-**Source:** `Starlight-Solutions-Inc/StarGaze`

-**Branch:** `main`
+The installer currently installs **StarGaze `2.0.0`** from the `main` branch.